whytestalyon/LayeredGraph/README.md

 into the uploaded HPO to gene graph that are not talked about here.
 For more information, refer to the source code or email jholt@hudsonalpha.org.

 ## HPO Server
-The application.py file contains the information needed to set up a basic server for entering HPO terms and getting back rankings.
-It has the following additional requirements:
-1. Flask - an easy to use python web server; ```pip install Flask```
-2. pronto - an ontology parser; ```pip install pronto```
+Easy installation can be obtained by running the supplied ```install.sh```.
+This will install necessary python3 packages and download data from the Morgan shared server for use.

-Once the pre-requisites are installed, simply run ```python application.py``` and navigate to [http://127.0.0.1:5000/search](http://127.0.0.1:5000/search) to access the GUI.
+Once the pre-requisites are installed, simply run ```python3 application.py``` and navigate to [http://127.0.0.1:5000/search](http://127.0.0.1:5000/search) to access the GUI.
 This will return a JSON output that can also be accessed programmatically via [http://127.0.0.1:5000/rank](http://127.0.0.1:5000/rank).